remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

-Now, you create a so called Trail component.
+Now, let's create a `<Trail>` component.
 It takes some React children and duplicates them.
 The component adds a delay to each subsequent dot so they don't start all at once.
 Each dot will have a scale applied to it, so that each dot is smaller than the previous one.

-What you also do is you implement the previously created `<Move>` component within the `<Trail>` component.
+Put the previously created `<Move>` component within the `<Trail>` component.
-We order is crucial here.
+The order is crucial here.
 Things are done from inside out:

 1. Apply a scale so that the dots become smaller over time.
 2. Apply the move animation.